 - o Unique identifier (site-id): uniquely identifies the site within the overall network infrastructure.
 The identifier is a string that allows any encoding for the local administration of the VPN service. - o Locations (locations): site location information that allows easy retrieval of information from the nearest available resources.
-A site may be composed of multiple locations. - o Devices (devices): allows the customer to request one or more customer premises equipment entities from the SP for a particular site. - o Management (management): defines the type of management for the site -- for example, co-managed, customer-managed, or provider-managed.
+A site may be composed of multiple locations.
+Alternatively, two or more sites can be associated with the same location, by referencing the same location ID. - o Devices (devices): allows the customer to request one or more customer premises equipment entities from the SP for a particular site. - o Management (management): defines the type of management for the site -- for example, co-managed, customer-managed, or providermanaged.
 See Section 6.10. - o Site network accesses (site-network-accesses): defines the list of network accesses associated with the sites, and their properties -- especially bearer, connection, and service parameters.